hroncok/netfabbcloud/README.md

 This script automate the process of going to [cloud.netfabb.com](http://cloud.netfabb.com/), uploading the STL file and wait for e-mail with the link to a web page, where you can download a repaired STL.

 This script will upload your STL file and check the e-mails.
-It everything went OK on the netfabb side, this script will download the repaired file.
+If everything went OK on the netfabb side, this script will download the repaired file.

 This script is experimental!
 Licensed under the terms of ISC license (see COPYING).